-You can access this section by clicking Memory modules manager, in the Home section.
+You can access this feature by clicking Memory modules manager, in the Home page.

-This section allows you to detect and delete infected memory objects.
+This function lets you to detect and delete infected memory objects.

 The list shows all running processes in a treeview control.
 Each process is a branch of the tree.
 To list the modules loaded by a process, click the + button to the left of the process line, or just double-click the line.
 The branch will be expanded.